 It is usually advisable to book tickets online in advance if you want to watch a performance but fortunately getting tickets is decidedly easier in October than in the summer.
 Here, you can catch local musicians, performances by the Greek National Opera, and performances of shows written by classical playwrights, such as Sophocles.

 Do you have any additional questions about visiting Athens in October or about organising an Athens itinerary?
-Leave a comment in the box below and I’ll get back to you as soon as possible.
+Feel free to reach out to me and I’ll get back to you as soon as possible.

 Geia sou!
 Melissa xo